juandesant/YANOTECH/_drafts/working_copy.markdown

 In particular, the draft for this post was written within Working Copy, and posted —git committed and got pushed— to the `_drafts` folder.
 Except I did not use the command line, only the UI.

 The process is quite easy within Working Copy: you tap _Done_ when you are done editing, and then you move to the _Status_ tab, where you will see the possibility of both committing, and pushing the commits to the remote at the same time.

+The _Changes_ tab visualizes what has changed from the last commit.